-Gantt Chart Maker
+Gantt Chart Maker Open App

 MVP Roadmap Gantt Chart Template

-Open this template in the app → Download .gantt file
+Open in the app →

 About this template

 Most MVPs ship 3–6 months late because the initial scope was too ambitious.
-The fix is not better project management — it is brutal scope cutting up front.
+The fix is not better project management.
+It is brutal scope cutting up front.
 This 12-week template assumes the problem is already validated with 5–10 potential customers and the team is genuinely ready to build.
-If the problem is not validated yet, do not skip phase 1 — that is the phase that prevents the wrong MVP.
+If the problem is not validated yet, do not skip phase 1: that is the phase that prevents the wrong MVP.

 How a 12-week MVP roadmap breaks down